Mambouna/pgturbo/doc/hooks.rst

 Event Hooks
 ===========

-Pygame Zero will automatically pick up and call event hooks that you define.
+Pygame Turbo will automatically pick up and call event hooks that you define.
 This approach saves you from having to implement the event loop machinery yourself.